DINOSAUR GENUS LIST

 |Lion||200-500 lbs (91-227 kg)||Tiger|

 For dinosaurs of 8-16 tons, I've listed them as "two elephants"; for 16-24 tons, "three elephants"; and so on.
 For comparison's sake, the largest blue whale ever recorded (the largest animal known) was 209 tons and would be listed as "27 elephants" according to this scale.

 As with length, though, there are plenty of dinosaurs that are known only from very fragmentary fossils.
 For ones where I could guess the weight even approximately, I've indicated that with a question mark next to the weight; for those that are just too hard to figure out, I've just put a question mark.

 Also listed is the place where each dinosaur has been discovered.
 Of course they lived other places, too.
 In fact, you can pretty much guarantee that if a dinosaur species is known from fossils in (for example) Montana in the northern part of the western U.S., and New Mexico in the southern part of the western U.S., it almost certainly lived in the states in between.
 We just haven't found the fossils of it from there yet.

 Finally, I mention some additional comments or fun facts about each dinosaur genus.

-Here is the Updated Genus List for 12 January 2012.
+Here is the most recently finished Updated Genus List (12 January 2012).

 I really want to give my thanks to Mr. Fred Barmwater of Highlands Ranch, Colorado.
 He helped in compiling the old data in a way that was easier to update.
 If you happen to see Mr. Barmwater while at the Denver Museum of Nature and Science, or anywhere, please thank him for helping me out!
 Additional proof-reading help has been provided by "Albertonykus", Pete Bucholz, Barbara Peterson, Christian Schley, Adam "Oxalaia" Schmoetzer, and Hans-Dieter Sues.